 Vasquez Rocks is a Los Angeles County Park of 745 acres.
 It has been used for location shooting in numerous movie and television productions, including ten times for Star Trek:

 1. Amusement Park Planet in TOS: "Shore Leave" (where Kirk gets beaten up by Finnegan)

 2. Metron Asteroid in TOS: "Arena" (that the Metrons have set up for Kirk to fight against the Gorn)

-3. Lazarus' Planet in TOS: "The Alternative Factor" (site of the rift between the universes)
+3. Lazarus's Planet in TOS: "The Alternative Factor" (site of the rift between the universes)

-4. Capella IV in TOS: "Friday's Child" (where Kirk, Spock, McCoy and the pregnant woman seek refuge)
+4. Capella IV in TOS: "Friday's Child" (where Kirk, Spock, McCoy and the pregnant Eleen seek refuge)

 5. Vulcan in "Star Trek IV" (the peak to which Spock retreats to meditate)

 6. Mintaka III in TNG: "Who Watches the Watchers" (site of the "duck blind")

 7. Tarok in VOY: "Initiations" (Kazon training ground)

 8. Xyrillian homeworld in ENT: "Unexpected" (holo-simulation)